gbirke/jquery_pagination/README.rst

 -------------------------------
 This plugin is licensed under the GPL v2.
 You can find the full license text
 here: http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt
-If you need another license, ask me.
+If you need another license, write me an email and tell me what the library will be used for.
+I usually grant other open source licenses on an individual basis.

 Source code: http://github.com/gbirke/jquery_pagination